 - improved journey times and more reliable services

-- connects key health, knowledge and entertainment hubs
+- connects key health, education, knowledge and entertainment hubs

 - fixes key bottlenecks at the Cultural Centre, Victoria Bridge and North Quay